Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 A formula $\varphi$ is satisfiable if there exists a pointed model $\model,w$ such that $\model,w\models\varphi$, and it is valid if $\model,w\models\varphi$, for all pointed models $\model,w$. \end{definition}

 \begin{remark} The dual modality $\tup{\amodel,e}$ of $[\amodel,e]$ is interpreted as:

 \end{remark}

 Let us make some observations concerning the execution of an action in our setting.
 Here we are interested in particular \emph{``informational actions''}, in the sense that some agent $a$ performs an informative act which leads to update the beliefs and observations of the rest of the agents.
 If agent $a$ executes the action~$e$, this action does not change her own factual beliefs and visual observation of the environment.
 However, other agents' beliefs and visual observations might change, but not necessarily though.
 This means that the agent can execute an action with some informational purpose but she cannot guarantee that this action will modify the other agents' beliefs and/or visual observations.
 Consider the following example: a magician performs an action to misdirect the attention of a crowd of spectators.
 The magician knows that actual facts do not change during the trick, but what she does not know, and cannot guarantee, is whether the spectators will believe that actual facts \emph{did} change.
 In other words, the magician cannot be sure that her misdirection will succeed.
-Accordingly, she cannot guarantee that her own \emph{high-order} beliefs, i.e., her beliefs about other agents' own beliefs and observations, will be maintained after her action.
 In formula, for an informational action model $(\amodel,e)$, we have that $\model,w\models\B_a\varphi$ does not imply $\model,w\models[\amodel,e]\B_a\varphi$.